-French-American pianist Julia Den Boer presents The Underfolding—a solo keyboard program of recent compositions by Eric Wubbels, Rebecca Saunders, Sarah Nemtsov, Linda Catlin Smith, and Samuel Yulsman.
+Pianist Julia Den Boer presents The Underfolding—a solo keyboard program of recent compositions by Eric Wubbels, Erin Gee, Giulia Lorusso, Linda Catlin Smith, and Samuel Yulsman exploring the meditative quality of change through repetition.

 Eric Wubbels, Helix (2017) World premiere